 - Practice beforehand.

-For a few weeks before we went on our trip, I put Uli in a baby backpack and took him on excursions for anywhere from half an hour to three hours at a time to get him ready for our trip.
+For a few weeks before we went on our trip, I put my son Uli in a baby backpack and took him on excursions for anywhere from half an hour to three hours at a time to get him ready for our trip.
 However, I used a smaller backpack than the Kelty one we used on the trip.
 This was a mistake!
 The Kelty had a lot less stability in the seat for Uli, and we ended up stuffing clothing around him, innertube-like, to keep him comfortable on the trip.

 - Underestimate your abilities.